albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is HyperNEAT?
 How does it differ from NEAT?

+Hyperneat uses CPPNs to encode neural networks and by compactly encoding connectivity patterns, HyperNEAT has been demonstrated to successfully evolve neural networks of several million connections

 #### What’s the main idea of Compressed Network Search?

 ## 9 Swarm and Evolutionary Robotics